trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 tests are defined and how they are run.
 There is a wealth of information about the TriBITS system embedded in these tests and where documentation and these tests disagreed, believe the tests!

+..
+ToDo: Edited and spell-checked up to here on 4/22/2014!

 Package Dependencies and Enable/Disable Logic